Josh-Been/Webinar-Mapping-2016-Presidential-Election/README.md

  - Select County under Dimensions
  - Hold CTRL and select Income under Measures
  - Under Show Me on the right, click TreeMap
- - This is not correct, is it?
+3. This is not correct, is it?
 Let's correct the aggregation.
  - Click the Undo button at the top left of the screen
  - Right-click Income, under Measures, and select Deafult Properties/Aggregation/Average
  - Now recreate Treemap
-3. Change Visualizations
- - Packed Bubbles
+3. Change Visualization to Packed Bubbles
  - Click the Packed Bubbles button on the Show Me tab
  - Drag Income under Measures to the Color box
  - Click the Color box and then click Edit Colors to adjust the color scheme.
+4. Change Visualization to Hilight Table
+ - Steps Here
- - County Map (*finally, right?*)
+5. Change Visualization to County Map (*finally, right?*)
  - Change visualization to Map
  - Click the Map button on the Show Me tab
  - Click the 99 Unknown tag that appears on the bottom right of the map
  - Under State/Province, select Fixed and then Texas.
  - OK
- - To change the map colors, drag another field to the Color Box
+6. To change the map colors, drag another field to the Color Box

 ## Step #3: Integrate Election Data